chuckpreslar/gofer/README.md

 Don't worry about the chicken or the egg problem; if you somehow manage to create a nested task before its parent, __gofer__ simply carves out a blank space for you to come back and potentially fill in later.

-You can also give your tasks dependencies that will be evaluated in the appropriate order.
+You can also give your tasks dependencies that will be evaluated in the appropriate order:

 ```go
 var TaskTwo = gofer.Register(gofer.Task{